-Our raw material costs have fluctuated dramatically over the last year and a half.
+Our raw material costs fluctuated dramatically during fiscal 2009 and through the first three quarters of fiscal 2010.
 The costs of the majority of our primary raw materials began to increase rapidly and substantially in the first quarter of fiscal 2009 and we continued to experience those costing trends through the third quarter of fiscal 2009.
-We saw costs for these commodities level off in the fourth quarter of fiscal 2009, before declining significantly during the first half of fiscal 2010, with the costs in the second quarter of fiscal 2010 lower than they were in the second quarter of fiscal 2009.
+We saw costs for these commodities level off in the fourth quarter of fiscal 2009, before declining significantly during the first nine months of fiscal 2010, with the costs in the third quarter of fiscal 2010 substantially lower than they were in the third quarter of fiscal 2009.
+Recently our raw material costs have been stabilizing, although at levels significantly below the peak that occurred during the third and fourth quarters of fiscal 2009.
 We believe that the decreased chemical raw material costs are a result of the slower economy and lower demand for many of the commodity chemicals we sell.
-In the first half of fiscal 2010, during this period of rapidly declining commodity prices, our profitability was negatively impacted because we were required to sell the higher cost inventory we had on hand at lower market prices.
-This is the opposite of what was occurring at the same time in fiscal 2009 when our inventory costs were lower than the escalating market prices.
 Our use of the last in, first out (LIFO) method of valuing inventory partially offsets the impact of the rapidly changing prices.
-Our LIFO reserve decreased significantly in the first two quarters of fiscal 2010, due to declining costs.
-This decrease in this reserve increased our reported gross profit in the first two quarters of fiscal 2010.
+Our LIFO reserve decreased significantly in the first nine months of fiscal 2010, due to declining costs.
+This decrease in the reserve increased our reported gross profit in the first nine months of fiscal 2010.
 In the prior year, our LIFO reserve increased significantly due to rising costs, which decreased our reported gross profit in the comparable periods in that year.
-In addition to the LIFO impact, our gross profit dollars in the first half of fiscal 2010 and, particularly in the second quarter, remained higher than our historic levels as the selling price for certain products did not decline commensurate with the decline in raw material costs.
-While the decline in raw material costs appears to be slowing or even stabilizing, we expect that our selling prices will continue to decline, redu

-We seek to maintain relatively constant gross profit dollars on each of our products as the cost of our commodity chemical raw materials increase or decrease.
-Our product costs are subject to fluctuations, which are expected to continue in future periods.
-With this volatility in cost and the resulting fluctuations in selling prices, we believe that gross profit dollars is the best measure of our profitability from the sale of our products.
+We seek to maintain relatively constant gross profit dollars on each of our products as the cost of our raw materials increase or decrease.
+Since we expect that we will continue to experience fluctuations in our raw material costs and resulting prices in the future, we believe that gross profit dollars is the best measure of our profitability from the sale of our products.
 If we maintain relatively stable profit dollars on each of our products, our reported gross profit percentage will decrease when the cost of the product increases and will increase when the cost of the product decreases.
 We use the LIFO method of valuing inventory, which causes the most recent product costs to be recognized in our income statement.
 The valuation of LIFO inventory for interim periods is based on our estimates of fiscal year-end inventory levels and costs.
-The LIFO inventory valuation method and the resulting cost of sales are consistent with our business practices of pricing to current commodity chemical raw material prices.
+The LIFO inventory valuation method and the resulting c ost of sales are consistent with our business practices of pricing to current commodity chemical raw material prices.